 - 8.26 Maintenance contributions will be required for all open space provided on-site.
 This will be calculated according to the landscape layout and quantified elements to be provided by the developer and will be required for 25 years after completion. - 8.27 The Council's preference is for all open spaces to be transferred to and adopted by the Council with a commuted maintenance sum.
 If a developer chooses to retain open space, it should be maintained by a recognised not-for-profit management trust.
 Where appropriate, and following negotiation between the relevant parties, open space can also be transferred to a Parish or Town Council. - 8.28 Adoption of local open space would take place after any construction and development maintenance liability periods have expired.
 The local open space needs to be safe and fit for public use, in accordance with prevailing safety and public use standards at the time of adoption. - 8.29 Adoption of strategic open space would take place after any construction and development maintenance liability period has expired.
-The strategic open space needs to be is a safe and fit for general public use, in accordance with prevailing safety and public use standards at the time of adoption. - 8.30 In the event of hand over to the Council, sports turf areas and facilities require the sports turf to be appropriately established, but final sports use layout and preparations for public sports use will be undertaken by the Council. - 8.31 Should a developer wish to self-manage open space, the Council would require public access agreements and an agreed a maintenance specification and inspection regime, secured through a legal agreement. - 8.32 The financial contribution per dwellings towards the maintenance of Local Open Space transferred to the Council or a Parish or Town Council is set out in Table 9.
+The strategic open space needs to be is a safe and fit for general public use, in accordance with prevailing safety and public use standards at the time of adoption. - 8.30 In the event of hand over to the Council, sports turf areas and facilities require the sports turf to be appropriately established, but final sports use layout and preparations for public sports use will be undertaken by the Council. - 8.31 Should a developer wish to self-manage open space, the Council would require public access agreements and an agreed maintenance specification and inspection regime, secured through a legal agreement.
+In addition, the Council would require a conditional performance bond issued by a reputable financial institution in favour of the Council, to a specified indexed linked amount calculated in reference to Table 9.
+This would enable the Council to call upon the bond in the event of the owner of the open space becoming financially unviable or failing to comply with its management and maintenance obligations under the section 106 agreement. - 8.32 The financial contribution per dwellings towards the maintenance of Local Open Space transferred to the Council or a Parish or Town Council is set out in Table 9.